Mental Health Facilities Navajo County, AZ

 Changepoint Psychiatric Hospital

-Changepoint Psychiatric Hospital is a mental health clinic in Navajo County, Arizona, located at 1920 West Commerce Drive, 85929 zip code.
-Changepoint Psychiatric Hospital offers telemedicine/telehealth and hospital inpatient treatment.
-Changepoint Psychiatric Hospital provides dialectical behavior therapy, group therapy and behavior modification to young adults, adults and seniors 65 or older.
-Some other services provided by Changepoint Psychiatric Hospital include diet and exercise counseling, psychosocial rehabilitation services and suicide prevention services.
+Changepoint Psychiatric Hospital is a mental health treatment clinic in Navajo County, Arizona, located at 1920 West Commerce Drive, 85929 zip code.
+Changepoint Psychiatric Hospital provides hospital inpatient treatment and telemedicine/telehealth.
+Changepoint Psychiatric Hospital provides trauma therapy, psychotropic medication and couples/family therapy to young adults, seniors 65 or older and adults.
+Additional services provided by Changepoint Psychiatric Hospital consist of housing services, suicide prevention services and case management.

 SPONSORED AD